3.3 3D structure

 Last updated

 After the experimental protocols, data analysis pipline, contact matrix normalization.The next holy grail is to infer, from the resulting loci contact maps, to accurate 3D models of how chromosomes folded and fitted into the nucleus.
-Most of the methods are inferring the 3D struture based on some "wish distance" map, so that we can calculate the 3D embedding (locations in 3D coordinates) with MDS based method (a classical method to calculate embedding of every sample point from pairwise distance matrix).
+Most of the methods are inferring the 3D struture based on some "wish distance" map, so that we can calculate the 3D embedding (locations in 3D coordinates) with based method (a classical method to calculate embedding of every sample point from pairwise distance matrix).
 But one of the prominent problems is how to build the bridge from a contact matrix to an Euclidean space distance.

 Another way to find a 3D coordinates of the chromosomes is based on probabilistic model like Poisson model.
 These models cast the problem of structure inference as a maximum likelihood problem.
 For that purpose, people need to define a probabilistic model of contact counts parametrized by the 3D structure that we want to infer from contact count observations.